 Outside the laboratory, Keith is interested and participates in a broad range of activities where scientists can play an important role.
 Keith is a member of the Young Global Leaders which is a sub-group of the World Economic Forum and participates in the annual meeting at Davos Switzerland (2005, 2007, 2008).
 Keith has lectured at the Museum of Modern Art and participated in a Fred Friendly panel discussion for public television (PBS) on the issue of nanotechnology, privacy, and security.
 He is also active as a consultant for the US government and is deeply interested in issues of national security, foreign affairs, and the future of our nation.
 He is an active member of the Pacific Council on International Policy.

-Keith enjoys hiking, backpacking and landscape photography.
+Keith enjoys hiking, backpacking, landscape photography, and piloting gliders.

 For some examples of the photographs: